 When an older building, structure, or dwelling, is damaged or destroyed, laws governing rebuilding or repairing may mandate certain improvements be installed so to comply with current building codes.
 To accommodate and protect against the possibility that a business may be required to improve a facility, or that a person may be required to improve a dwelling, insurers may offer coverage that would cover this increased cost of complying.
 Similar to the replacement cost endorsement as an over-indemnification coverage, with the building bylaw coverage (or as marketed by insurers using any other name), the improvements as required by law are paid for by the insurer of the person or business that suffered the loss.
 As the improvements are paid for by insurance, such is another possible example of an over-indemnification or gain to the favour of the insured person.

-The exceptions to the principle of indemnity as outlined above are available as a 'first party' coverage only.
-By first party coverage, what is meant is that the availability of a replacement cost endorsement or the depreciation waiver endorsement, among any other coverage benefits that may be available under a policy of insurance, is provided by an insurance company to the client of the insurance company rather than as a third party coverage should the client of insurance company cause damage to the property of a person who is a stranger to the insurance policy.
+The exceptions to the principle of indemnity as outlined above are available as a first-party coverage only.
+By first-party coverage, what is meant is that the availability of a replacement cost endorsement or the depreciation waiver endorsement, among any other coverage benefits that may be available under a policy of insurance, are provided by an insurance company only to the client of the insurance company rather than in favour of a third-party should the client of the insurance company cause damage to the property of a third-party person who is a stranger to the insurance policy.
 Essentially, the over-indemnification coverage is sold by insurers as a benefit for the client of the insurer rather than as a benefit for a stanger who may have property damaged by the client of the insurer.
 This goes in keeping with the indemnification principle in law that where a person becomes liable for causing harm to the property of another person, the harmed person is entitled to indemnification for the financial loss suffered and that the indemnification should be, as indemnification is, the dollar-for-dollar compensation of the actual loss suffered.

-While rare, it does happen that the legal liability for compensation owed to a third party will involve a betterment and therefore an over-indemnification.
-This generally happens where the innocent party who has suffered damage to property due to negligent, or other conduct, or a wrongdoer and where it would be unfair to compensate the innocent party merely in a 'value of old' fashion.
+While rare, it does happen that the legal liability for compensation owed to a third-party will involve a betterment and therefore an over-indemnification.
+This generally happens where the innocent party who has suffered damage to property due to negligent, or other conduct, or a wrongdoer and where it would be unfair to compensate the innocent party merely for the value of an old object.
 This situation tends to arise where a business suffers harm to a structure or chattels and must provide betterments or improvements when rebuilding or replacing the damaged property.
 Generally, courts have held that where a business must incur a rebuilding or replacing expense greater than the value of the damaged property, and must do so to expedite a return to normal operations, therefore mitigating downtime losses and the risk of losing labour force, among other things, the party that caused the damage may be legally liable for the over-indemnification.
 This exception was stated by the Court of Appeal in the case of James Street Hardware and Furniture Co. v.
 Spizziri (C.A.), 1987 CanLII 4172, while relying on doctrine articulated in the Court of Appeal of England in Harbutt's "Plasticine" Ltd. v.
 Wayne Tank & Pump Co.
 Ltd., 1 Q.B.
 447 where it was said:

 In support of its argument that the trial judge erred in deducting $34,000 from the award, the appellant relies upon the judgment of the Court of Appeal in England in Harbutt's "Plasticine" Ltd. v.
 Wayne Tank & Pump Co.
 Ltd., 1 Q.B.
 447. In this case the plaintiff's factory was destroyed by fire.
 Under the applicable planning law the plaintiff was not allowed to rebuild according to the same structure and design as the destroyed building.
 The replacement building had two storeys.
 The old factory had five storeys.
 The cost of replacement was (STERLING)146,581.
 The difference in value of the factory before and after the fire was (STERLING)116,785.
 Each of the three judges addressed the damages issue succinctly.